nthenyakyalo202/alx-low_level_programming/0x14-bit_manipulation/README.md

-function that returns the number of bits you would need to flip to get from NO
+Write a function that checks the endianness.